Growth and flux responses to environmental gradients in tallgrass prairie

 In addition to asking questions of root type and distribution, we want to know how the types of roots produced impacts the potential hydraulic capacity of the whole plant.
 For example, what is the capacity of roots produced at great depths (over a meter deep) to deliver water to the surface plant?
 Our preliminary data suggests that deep roots have severely reduced stele / cortex ratio.
 Coupled with the fact that there is exponentionally less root biomass at depth than surface soils, most grasses in this system functionally cannot rely on deep soil moisture to support the aboveground plant water demand.

 In Mapungubwe National Park, in northern South Africa, riparian forests along the Limpopo River have contracted, and extensive stands of closed-canopy forest once dominated by Acacia xanthophloea, Faidherbia albida, Ficus sycomorus have been replaced by savanna.
 Water availability for these forests has changed over time, with altered flow in the Limpopo River.
-Since 2012, we have worked with Tony Swemmer and Rob Taylor (SAEON - Ndlovu Node) and Tim O'Connor (SAEON) to understand the spatial and temporal patterns of water-use among these trees.
+Since 2012, we have worked with Tony Swemmer (SAEON - Ndlovu Node) and Tim O'Connor (SAEON) to understand the spatial and temporal patterns of water-use among these trees.